 Take our case, for example, we optimize for the keyword "Web design in Vietnam" and we consistently rank #1 (or at least in the top 5) for it when searched with Google Vietnam.
 We also rank in the top 10 for related keywords such as "Website design service in Vietnam", "Web design in Ho Chi Minh City", etc...
 Even though the search volume for these keywords is low, they are invaluable for our business because:

 - The users searching for this keyword usually looking for our service

-- We reported the case with Web design in Vietnam that most businesses here look for cheap, low-quality service and thus for this market, we want to target only high-end businesses.
-The users searching for this keyword are usually foreign owned companies (operating in Vietnam) or at least somewhat fit criteria.
+- We reported the case with Web design in Vietnam that most businesses here look for cheap, low-quality service, and thus for this market, we want to target only high-end businesses.
+The users searching for this keyword are usually foreign-owned companies (operating in Vietnam) or at least somewhat fit the criteria.

 “ Long-tail keywords have higher probability of conversion ”

 Another bonus with long-tail keywords is that users who search for them are often more persistent (and desperate) to find what they are looking for.
 With long-tail keywords, you don't have to rank on the first page and still can generate traffic.